 Other forms of bilateral stimulation, such as tapping or auditory stimulation, may also be used.

-During this stage, the brain processes and consolidates memories, which may explain why bilateral stimulation can help clients process traumatic experiences more effectively.
+During this stage of sleep, the brain processes and consolidates memories, which may explain why bilateral stimulation can help clients process traumatic experiences more effectively.

 Symptoms EMDR Treats